elasticio/elasticio.github.io/content/_components/ebay/index.md

 __xeBayCMarketplaceId__ - The ID for the eBay marketplace where the items are hosted.
 For example: X-EBAY-C-MARKETPLACE-ID = EBAY-US

 See the detailed info about this action [here](https://developer.ebay.com/api-docs/buy/feed/resources/item/methods/getItemFeed).

 #### Input json schema location
-Request JSON schema ./src/main/resources/schemas/json/ItemFeed.in.json

-Response JSON schema ./src/main/resources/schemas/json/ItemFeed.out.json Response JSON schema ./src/main/resources/schemas/json/ItemFeed.out.json
+Request JSON schema ./src/main/resources/schemas/json/ItemFeed.in.json Response JSON schema ./src/main/resources/schemas/json/ItemFeed.out.json

 ### GetItemDescriptionFeed

 The Description feed file is generated each day.
 This call lets you download a daily TSV_GZIP (tab separated value gzip) Description feed file containing the descriptions of all the items that were listed on a specific day in a specific category.

 The Description feed file contains only the itemId, itemGroupId and description columns.
 The value of the description column is BASE64 encoded.
 For each row, there will be values in either itemId or itemGroupId.
 The description column will always contain a value.